menu

 Demographics

-The percentage of adults in Florence - Henry with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.42% of adults in Florence - Henry have a bachelor's degree or advanced degree.
+The citizens of Florence - Henry are slightly less educated than the national average of 21.84% for the average city or town: 14.78% of adults in Florence - Henry have a bachelor's degree or advanced degree

 The people who call Florence - Henry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florence - Henry residents report their race to be White, followed by Native American.
 Important ancestries of people in Florence - Henry include German, Norwegian, Irish, Russian, and Polish.